Who and what is…

 Map of Canaan, with the border shown in red as defined by Numbers 34:1–12, and in blue as defined by Ezekiel 47.

-Borders of ancient Canaan, marked in RED as defined by Numbers 34:1–12, and in BLUE as defined by Ezekiel 47.
+Probable borders of The Promised Land, marked in RED as defined by Numbers 34:1–12, and in BLUE as defined by Ezekiel 47.

 Author: EmmanuelM (2007).
 Licensed by CC BY-SA 3.0.